p4dd9/spotify_vr_visualizer/README.md

-# A-Frame Audio Visualizer
+# Prototypical A-Frame Audio Visualizer
-This project is still in development!
-**DO NOT USE ANY ASSETS (yet).**

 ## Introduction
-This repository is a fun project.
-The project is built upon the Audio Web API to analyse MediaSources and A-Frame.
-Audio data is used to manipulate geometry and behaviour of 3D objects over time.
+This repository covers an A-Frame based prototype to show how the Web Audio API can manipulate the size of 3D objects. (part of my very first talk in 2018 @https://www.creativityruleshallein.com/)

 ## Installation
 Clone this repository and navigate to the root directory.